 If we investigate we will share the scope of our investigation with the complainant and the organisation complained about.
 We will identify an appropriate point of contact at the organisation to send this to, which will depend on its size and structure.
 If an organisation is a charity, we will ask that a copy of our scope is shared with the Chair of Trustees.

-We will also seek any necessary evidence from the organisation(s) involved.
-We will usually ask for any evidence to be provided within two weeks of the request.
 Once we have reached a provisional conclusion, if we identify a breach of the code, we will share a draft decision with the complainant and the organisations and allow two weeks for comment.

 We will consider any comments provided by the parties to the complaint before finalising our decision.